DannChang/party-placer/README.md

 PartyPlacer allows you to view party rental items in AR before ordering online.

 The goal of introducing AR is to bridge the gap between what is _digital_ and what is _real_ by casting the product in the space around you.
+As a result, improves customer confidence in making a purchasing decision for large items like furniture online.

 ## Demo
 [Live Link (Best viewed on Mobile)](https://partyplacer.herokuapp.com/)